Wednesday, July 12th, 2023—6:30 p.m.

-Brockton Writers Series presents:
+Brockton Writers Series presents readings by:

 Many thanks to the Ontario Arts Council for their support.

 We are also planning to have ASL Interpreters at our May event!

 “Pushing Through to the Authentic You: Reading & Performance Tips” by Jennifer Alicia